chrioniep/perishopp-web/README.md

 3. **Accessing the Dashboard:**

    To access the integrated dashboard for content management, you need to authenticate with valid credentials.
-The authentication system restricts access to authorized personnel only. the credentials is username: _admin_ and password: _azerty_
+   To access the dashboard, use the following login credentials:

+   - Username: admin
+   - Password: azerty

+   Simply navigate to the dashboard login page by clicking on this URL: https://www.perishopp.com/dashboard

 4. **Placing Orders:**